Aksem/libavoid-js/README.md

 Address to source map is hardcoded in `tools/generate.py` script and is always 'http://localhost:8080' in debug build.

 Also, symlink to adaptagrams should be in `examples` directory to provide libavoid sources for debugger.

-## TODO

-- tests
-- extend WebIDL bindings to provide the same abilities as C++ library
-- host API Docs in platform such Github Pages